 Codio support both single and multiple response versions of MCQs.

 - Name is a short name that describes the assessment.
 This name will appear in teacher dashboards, so naming it clearly is important so teachers can see precisely which challenges are successfully met (or not) by students.
 In many cases, you do not want to see this text appear within the challenge text the student sees.
-To supress this text, flip the Show Name switch next to the name field.
+To suppress this text, flip the Show Name switch next to the name field.

 - Show Expected Answer will show the students the correct answer when they have submitted an answer for this question.
 To suppress this, flip the switch.